DSR-RHIT/me447-visualizing-data/cm/cm301_portfolio_data-types.md

 |                                                     | diverging stacked bar | one           | survey questions, min.
 5               |
 |                                                     | quantitative map      | one           |                                        |
 |                                                     | qualitative map       |               | one, N levels                          |

-## notes

-1.  *Quantitative variables are typically continuous*.
-If you encounter a quantitative variable (other than time) that is discrete rather than continuous, please consult with me on its suitability.

-2.  *Is a categorical variable ordered?* The order in which the levels of a category are presented depends on whether or not the category is ordered or not.

-3.  *Some categorical variables are potentially optional*.
-A category marked “optional” indicates that the graph may or may not have a categorical variable whose levels are used as a conditioning variable.